Pain-Brioche/COM3D2-How-to/Transfer_shapekeys_V2.md

 1. Start by importing both models into blender (File -> import -> CM3D2 model (.model))
 2. Select the Source model and the object data properties tab
-3. Delete every shape keys you don't need (see above) **NEVER delete the "Basis" shape key**
+3. Delete every shape key you don't need (see above) **NEVER delete the "Basis" shape key**
 4. Once you're left with Basis and the shape keys you want to transfer:
 5. Left click on the Source
 6. While maintaining Shift, left click on the Target **The order is important!
-Source must be highlighted in orange ang Target in yellow**
+Source must be highlighted in orange, Target in yellow**
 7. Click on the small down arrow
 8. Select Either quick or precision.